LostArtefacts/TRX/docs/trx/lua/reference/ITEMS.md

     - `trx.items.SwitchMode.SHOVE` = `3`
         A single-use button that requires a shove to activate.

-- <a name="items.TriggerType"></a>[lua]`trx.items.TriggerType`
+- <a id="items.TriggerType" name="items.TriggerType"></a>[lua]`trx.items.TriggerType`

-    The kind of trigger `item:trigger` fires, matching the trigger types a level editor offers.
+    The kind of trigger [`trx.items.Item:trigger`](#items.Item.trigger) fires, matching the trigger types a level editor offers.
 Most are forward triggers that differ only in what trips them in a level; from a script they behave alike, and `TRIGGER` is the one to reach for.

     - `trx.items.TriggerType.TRIGGER` = `0`
         A plain trigger: sets the code bits and, once they are all set, starts the item.